High-order Phase Transition in Random Hypergrpahs: Proof of the main theorem

-where $z$ is a solution of the equation \eqref{eq:l} in $(0,1)$, see also Lemma 1.
-Now, each $s$-set has probability $z$ to be in the large connected component.
-The expected number of $s$-sets in the large connected component is $z\binom{n}{s}$.
-Since we already showed the large connected component is unique, we proved the lemma. $\square$
+Now, each $s$-set has probability $z+o(1)$ to be in the large connected component.
+The expected number of $s$-sets in the large connected component is $(z+o(1))\binom{n}{s}$.
+Since we already showed the large connected component is unique, this shows that the size of the giant $s$-th-order connected component is $(z+o(1))\binom{n}{s}$.